GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/ui_configure/ui-meta.md

 ## Required

 Some of the variables are required to have value for deployment.
-If not `default` value works, ensure you set the `required` UIMeta keyword.
+If no `default` value works, ensure you set the `required` UIMeta keyword.
 Users will then be required to provide a value before deploying.

 **(Example)** `billing_account_id` will be shown as required for users and User must have to provide the input.